10 Movies That Got Borderline Personality Disorder Symptoms (Mostly) Right

 There’s so much stigma surrounding borderline personality disorder (a mental illness characterized by emotional dysregulation and unstable interpersonal relationships) that finding a movie that accurately depicts it can feel like an impossible task.
-So many people only know BPD based on stereotypes, it’s easy to question whether compassionate depictions of BPD and its symptoms exist in pop culture at all.
+Many people only know BPD based on stereotypes, so it’s easy to question whether compassionate depictions of BPD and its symptoms exist in pop culture at all.

 While it can seem like Hollywood either depicts BPD badly or not at all, there are actually movies some believe accurately depict symptoms people with BPD experience.
-With recommendations from our BPD community, we analyzed six movies to see how they portrayed symptoms of borderline personality disorder.
+With recommendations from our BPD community, we analyzed the below movies to see how they portrayed symptoms of borderline personality disorder.
 As a note, not all the movies listed below show characters officially diagnosed with BPD or any mental illness.
 Many of them merely demonstrate symptoms commonly associated with BPD.

 “Eternal Sunshine of the Spotless Mind” is a science-fiction romantic comedy/drama that focuses on the relationship between introverted and anxious Joel Barish (Jim Carrey) and free-spirit Clementine Kruczynski (Kate Winslet).
 The central conflict arises from the existence of a procedure that can erase memories — a procedure Clementine undergoes to forget about Joel.